 The Council has been required to make a prior period adjustment in relation to its treatment of grants.
 For the restatement the Council has changed the treatment to be in line with the requirements of the CIPFA Code.
-The adjustment has recognised grant income held as a receipt in advance/creditor, in prior years.
-The grant money is then held within an earmarked reserve to be used for the purpose it was granted.
+The adjustment recognised grant income previously held as a receipt in advance or creditor in the balance sheet.
+The grant money is now held in our earmarked reserve to be used for the purpose it was granted.

-The fully restated balance sheet is shown on page 24, the adjustments made are shown in the following tables;
+The fully restated balance sheet is shown on page 22 the adjustments made are shown in the following tables;